Nutrition recommendations for 2-5 year olds

 - Choose tinned fruit in water or fruit juice, instead of tinned in syrup.

 - Different fruit and vegetables contain different vitamins and minerals so try and provide plenty of variety from this food group.

 - Fruit juice can only count as one portion of fruit however much you drink throughout the day, it should be kept for mealtimes only and for this age group served as half pure juice/half water.

 What?
 This food group includes milk, cheese, yoghurt and fromage frais.
 Up until the age of two years old children need full fat dairy products.
 From the age of two if a child is a good eater and they are growing well they can be offered semi skimmed milk but skimmed milk and 1% milk isn’t suitable until after the age of five.

-How much milk do 2-4 year olds need each day?
+How much milk do pre-school children need each day?
 It is suggested that children of 2-4 years old probably need about 300-350ml of milk a day as they will eat bigger portions of foods at meals, may need fewer or shorter daytime naps, or not need a drink before bed2.